How do guarantor loans work?

 If your child is struggling to save a deposit, but you want to avoid some of the risks of acting as your guarantor, a parent assist home loan may be better suited to your situation.

-From 1 July 2019, the Australian Banking Association will enforce a new Code of Banking Practice (COBP).
+To protect the guarantors, the Australian Banking Association has enforced a new Code of Banking Practice (COBP).

 As part of these new guidelines: